santm/blog/content/blog/2018-12-17-day-3-long-day-long-drive-crazy-one-meghalaya.md

 ---
-title : "Day-3 Long day, Long drive- CRAZY ONE - Meghalaya" slug : "2018-12-17-day-3-long-day-long-drive-crazy-one-meghalaya"
+title : 'Driving Khasi Hills, Day-3 -- Assam & Meghalaya Trip 2018'
-published : 2018-12-17T17:31:00.001000+05:30
+subtitle: 'Long day, Long drive - CRAZY ONE' slug : "2018-12-17-day-3-long-day-long-drive-crazy-one-meghalaya" published : 2018-12-17T17:31:00.001000+05:30
-author : "Pamela Bhattacharya" tags : [ "Shillong", "meghalaya", "road trip",] featured_image : "/images/featured/Dawki.jpg"
+author : "Pamela Bhattacharya" tags : [ "Shillong", "meghalaya", "road trip"] categories : [Travel, India, Meghalaya] featured_image : "/images/featured/Dawki.jpg"
 ---
 Last night could not have proper sleep as in the middle of the night there was a sudden storm, followed by rain and finally power cut off.
 We got up around 6 AM and moved out of the place before 7 AM so as to avoid school traffic.
 We headed towards Elephant caves which come on the way to Cherrapunji, before that we saw the sign for Shillong Peak.
 And the sun was perfect to see the entire Shillong from the peak but as we approached near the turning and asked one passer-by whether it will be open.
 He smiled and said not before 9 AM so we proceeded towards Elephant Caves.
 Before this comes one famous eatery **ML-05 Cafe** *(ML 05 is Shillog's Vehicle Registration Code)*.
 This café is located near the Eastern Air Command in Shillong which was highly recommended last night but unfortunately, it was closed when we were crossing it.